Real Estate Agent Social Media Marketing Strategies: What Works, What Doesn’t, and What Actually Attracts Clients

 Both can work, so the better choice is usually where your past clients actually spend time.
 Instagram tends to reward short video and polished visuals, which suits education and lifestyle content.
 Facebook groups and pages can work well for neighborhood updates and long form posts.
 Pick one to lead, mirror key posts to the other, and keep testing where conversations begin.

-If you want a partner to build the calendar, assets, and reporting while you stay focused on face to face work, explore the Social Media Marketing, Listing Marketing, and Coaching and Consulting programs at AmericasBestMarketing.com and plug this playbook into a full multi channel plan.
+If you want a partner to build the calendar, assets, and reporting while you stay focused on face to face work, connect your social media plan with email, listing marketing, retargeting, direct mail, and consistent follow-up.